Looking for answers? You've come to the right place.

 We do not base our values from auction sites due to the nature of their operations.
 In the same vein, we do not honor pricing from sites such as eBay listings, Groupon, Overstock, out of stock, sold out or otherwise expired offers since their limited supply cannot dictate the market value nor sustain it.
 We do not honor those discounts since they are not honest evaluations of what an item is truly worth.

-We pride ourselves on the value of the watches that we provide, so should you find a lower price at a trusted retailer we will gladly look into it.
+We pride ourselves on the value of the watches that we provide, so should our members ever find a lower price at a trusted retailer we will gladly look into it.